Ultragreen/prometheus-splash/README.md

 #### Display the last execution trace for a command

-If you want to view the last execution trace for  commande, (run with --trace : default)
+If you want to view the last execution trace for  commande, (only if executed with --trace : default)

     # splash com lastrun
     Splash command pwd previous execution report: